-In this article, we shall take you through all the mandatory Wholly Owned Subsidiary (WoS) Compliances that are applicable on a subsidiary company, at different points of time, during the year.
+In this article, we shall take you through all the Mandatory Compliances that are applicable on a Subsidiary Company, at different points of time, during the year.

 For details relating to incorporation of a foreign subsidiary company in India, please refer the following link : Incorporation of a Subsidiary in India